pingcap/docs/sql-statements/sql-statement-foreign-key.md

 When creating a foreign key, the following conditions must be met:

-- Neither the parent table nor the child table can be a temporary table.
+- Neither the parent table nor the child table is a temporary table.
-- The user must have the `REFERENCES` privilege on the parent table.
+- The user has the `REFERENCES` privilege on the parent table.
-- The columns referenced by the foreign key in the parent table and the child table must be of the same data type and have the same size, precision, length, character set, and collation.
+- The columns referenced by the foreign key in the parent table and the child table are of the same data type and have the same size, precision, length, character set, and collation.
 - The columns in the foreign key cannot reference themselves.
-- The columns in the foreign key and the columns in the referenced parent table must have corresponding indexes, and the order of the columns in the index must match the order of columns in the foreign key.
+- The columns in the foreign key and the columns in the referenced parent table have corresponding indexes, and the order of the columns in the index matches that in the foreign key.
 This is to use the index to avoid full table scans when performing foreign key constraint checks.

     - If there is no corresponding foreign key index in the parent table, an error `ERROR 1822: Failed to add the foreign key constraint.
 Missing index for constraint 'fk' in the referenced table 't'` is reported.
     - If there is no corresponding foreign key index in the child table, an index is automatically created with the same name as the foreign key.